sgarg061/Angular-loopback-project/README.md

 ## Testing
 To edit Solink Builder, find the test file you need under	call-home-server/server/test.

+#### In Linux/OSX

+To run the REST API test suite, execute:

+	npm test

+If jshint detects problems, the tests will fail.
+They can be forced past the jshint check by running:

+	npm test --force

+To run a single test:

+	NODE_ENV=test ./node_modules/mocha/bin/mocha -R spec server/test/checkin-test.js

 #### In Windows

 To install mocha, type in command prompt: